russelljjarvis/teiili/docs/scripts/Building Blocks.rst

 =============================================

-Online Clustering of Temporal Activity (OCTA) is a second generation ``BuildingBlock``: it uses multiple WTA networks recurrently connected to create a cortex inspired microcircuit that, leveraging the spike timing information, enables investigations of emergent network dynamics `[1]`_ (Download_).
+Online Clustering of Temporal Activity (OCTA) is a second generation ``BuildingBlock``: it uses multiple WTA networks recurrently connected to create a cortex-inspired microcircuit that, leveraging the spike timing information, enables investigations of emergent network dynamics `[1]`_ (Download_).

 .. figure:: fig/OCTA_module.png